 The critical care anesthesiologist, in combination with the ICU nurse, follows these readings closely.
 The patients in the ICU usually have complex problems requiring various medications administered via the I.V.

-For example, a patient with an infection will be given antibiotics, a patient with kidney problems may be connected to a dialysis machine, and a patient with lung problems may have breathing supported by a ventilator.
+For example, a patient with an infection will be given antibiotics and a patient with lung problems may have breathing supported by a ventilator.

 What major decisions can a patient expect to make when admitted to the ICU?